 Snorkeling, diving, windsurfing and sailing are popular activities on the island.
 Aruba has plenty of beachside bars, restaurants including one’s where you can dine on the sand, and many casinos.
 There are also many sightseeing options.

 Visit the natural swimming pool (Conchi) or the California lighthouse.
 Stop by the aloe factory or the butterfly farm.
 Go see Casibari Rock Formation or Arikok National Park.
-All of this, and more, makes Aruba one of the best Caribbean islands to visit.
+All of this, and more, makes Aruba one of the Caribbean’s best islands to visit.

 Contribution by: Alexa from 52 Perfect Days.